MLH-Fellowship/0.5.2-whereami/README.md

         $ cd web

-2. Install dependencies using `pip`.

-        $ pip install -r requirements.txt

-3. Run the app with the following:
+2. Run the app with the following:

         $ export FLASK_APP=main.py && flask run